The Summit Media Group

 The Summit Media Group Inc. was an American New York City based subsidiary of 4Kids Entertainment, and formerly of Leisure Concepts.
 This subsidiary served print and broadcast media–planning and buying services for clients in the children's toy and game business.
 Summit was also a television syndication company which distributed a number of children's TV shows for syndication.

 History

 Along with 4Kids Productions, the Summit Media Group was established by Leisure Concepts in 1992, and later became a subsidiary of the later renamed 4Kids Entertainment in 1995.

-On June 24, 2006, 4Kids Entertainment announced that it would be closing the Summit Media Group after 14 years of existence.
+On June 24, 2006, 4Kids Entertainment announced that it would be closing the Summit Media Group.